ch office, or one of the wardens, if you wish to volunteer for any of these ministries.

 Warden: Tricia Siemens

-The Book Club offers fellowship and broadens our horizons through the shared love of reading.
-There are ten members at present, and friends from Holy Saviour and beyond are welcome.
+The Book Club offers fellowship and broadens our horizons through the shared love of reading. friends from Holy Saviour and beyond are welcome.
 We meet once per month.
+Contact Vivian Russell

 Eucharistic Lay Visitors

-The Eucharistic Lay Visitors at Holy Saviour bring the church and its Caring Community Ministry to those who cannot attend church.
-The Eucharistic Lay Visitor Ministry administers the Reserved Sacrament to elderly and shut-in Parishioners in their own homes, nursing homes, retirement homes and hospitals.
+Eucharistic Lay Visitors bring the church to those who cannot attend and administers Communion to elderly and shut-in Parishioners in their own homes, nursing or retirement homes and hospitals.

-Any parishioner or family member should notify the Rector, Joy Prittie or the Church Office if they are ill or hospitalized.
+Any parishioner or family member should notify the Rector or the Church Office if they are ill or hospitalized.
 In case of hospitalization, please be sure that the hospital records show the patient as “Church of the Holy Saviour Anglican”.